sirak92/IndianTerrorismScrapper/README.md

 # IndianTerrorismScrapper
-Project intends to scrap Indian terrorism events information for each state/district from the website(http://southasiaterrorism.trfetzer.com/states/IND-Maharashtra.html)  and store in excel format.
+Project intends to scrape Indian terrorism events information for each state/district from the website(http://southasiaterrorism.trfetzer.com/states/IND-Maharashtra.html)  and store it in excel file.

 ## Prerequisites